charon/charon/README.md

 * [Ory](https://www.ory.sh/) – open source identity infrastructure supporting OAuth and OpenID Connect, with focus on standard compliance, with this project it shares the realization of a need for [identity infrastructure service](https://www.ory.sh/docs/next/kratos/concepts/) solutions, but this project is innovating with multiple profiles per identity, auditable impersonation, and proactive pushing of changes to apps
+* [Gravitee AM](https://gravitee.io/products/am/) – lightweight and easy to use system, but it does not support communities nor impersonation